Hussein-249/OntAirio-dataservice/README.md

 Flight searching and booking requires significant backend calculations and communications with the backend database.
 As such a dedicated service to handle queries adds a layer of abstraction and modularity between requests from both mobile applications and desktop clients.

-To further modularity, this microservice only serves business-related queries.
+To further the modularity of an airline's backend and web services, this microservice only serves business-related queries.
 User authentication and management is handled by a separate microservice.

 # Installation & Environment

 ## Packages

 This microservice is built with Spring Boot.
+Dependencies are as follows:

 - ```JUnit``` and ```Mockito``` (see [Tests](#tests))

 ## Runtime Environment

-This app is developed with JDK 20.
+This app is developed with JDK 17.

 # Tests